Updated March 2020

 Gamers care a lot about framerate.
-You will find endless threads on the internet where gaming buffs argue that 60 (or even 120!) frames per second is better than 30, and any game that performs below that threshold is sacrilege.
+You will find endless threads on the internet where gamers argue that 60 (or even 120!) frames per second is better than 30, and any game that performs below that threshold is sacrilege.

 Why is 24 fps good enough for cinema, but the Oculus Rift need 90?
 What’s the maximal framerate that humans can perceive?